karoassociation/Standard/Writerside/topics/1-2-Functions.md

 ### 1.2.1.1 Parameter list

 The parameter list is enclosed with vertical bars.
 The parameters are separated by a comma (trailing comma is not allowed).
 For a parameter first comes the name of the variable that will store the passed parameter.
 After that comes a colon and after that the type definition of the parameter.

+A function marked with the `sl.attributes::constructor` and the `sl.attributes::static` attribute cannot have any parameters.

 **Example:**